yuzawa-san/paytool/README.md

 ## Privacy

-This tool uses client-side storage, so the debt information is not sent elsewhere.
+The offline storage version of this tool uses client-side storage, so the debt information is not sent elsewhere.
 The data only lives in your browser.
 Specifically, this uses WebSQL Database.

+The Google App Engine version stores it in their data store, so it is sent and resides (securely?) elsewhere.